 Maybe they just weren’t looking anymore.

 Since then, it has remained a good time to buy.
-And when one buys, it is important that they receive clear title to their new property.
-Topouzis & Associates, P.C. is the home buyer’s bulwark against problems of the past.
+And when one buys, it is important that they receive a clear title to their new property.
+Topouzis & Associates P.C. is the home buyer’s bulwark against problems of the past.
 We do title searches and ensure you are gaining clear title to your property—and we back our services with offerings of title insurance (click here), in case someone along the line of ownership did something that will weaken your title at some point in the future.